brookebaird15/TheLoreStore/README.md

 In the add item screen, the user may enter the new item information.
 The application takes text input for the title, year of publishing, and comment fields.
 Users can select a radio button to declare if a book is unread, in progress, or completed.
 The screen also has drop-down menus for selecting authors, genres, and a publisher.
 Once completed the save button directs the user back to the main table.

 ### Updating Books
 In the update screen, users can edit the information of a selected book.
 The fields in the update screen automatically generate with the current information.
 Users can change all information, including updating the status if they started or finished a book, as well as adding or removing authors and genres.
-Once completed the save button directs the user back to the main table
+Once completed the save button directs the user back to the main table.

 *Note* - If a user adds the same author or genre from the drop down lists multiple times, it will not add duplicate entries.
-A book can only have one reference to a specific author or genre
+A book can only have one reference to a specific author or genre.

 ### Author Tab
 The author tab lists all authors in the database.
 Users can add a new author or they can select an author to update.
 When a user selects an item in the table, the page will list all books written by the selected author.
 To prevent a book from having null authors, users cannot delete authors once entered, but their first, middle, and last names can be updated.